Miffyli/ToriLLE/docs/protocol/protocol.md

 Terms
 -----
 * Toribash: One running instance of Toribash game
-* Server: The software/piece of code which will control Toribash
+* Controller: The software/piece of code which will control Toribash
 * Player1: One of the players.
 This one is referred as "player" in Toribash documentation.
 * Player2: One of the players.
 This one is referred as "uke" in Toribash documentation.